Practical advantage of non-Hermitian enhanced quantum sensing

-Next, we proceed to consider such a non-Hermitian qubit system as sensor perturbed by a an external weal signal $\lambda V$~\cite{chu2020quantum}, where $\lambda$ represents the unknown parameter to be estimated; the corresponding total Hamiltonian thereby reads,
+Following the same procedure, we proceed to consider such a non-Hermitian qubit system as a sensor perturbed by an external weak signal $\lambda V$~\cite{chu2020quantum}, where $\lambda$ represents the unknown parameter to be estimated; the corresponding total Hamiltonian reads,

-For concreteness, we set $V=\sigma_x$.
-We point out that the eigenvectors of $H$ can still be expressed as the general form of Eq.\,\eqref{Eq:nonHEV}, but with the parameters $\{\delta,a, \mathcal{E}\}$ implicitly depending on $\lambda$ hereafter.
+For concreteness, here we take $V=\sigma_x$.
+The eigenvectors of $H$ can still be reformulated as the general form of Eq.\,\eqref{Eq:nonHEV}, but with the parameters $\{\delta,a, \mathcal{E}\}$ implicitly depending on $\lambda$ hereafter.
 Starting from the initial state $\ket{\psi(0)}=\ket{0}$, the time-evolved state is given by

 where $\mathcal{D}_t$ determines the amplitude of the initial state during evolution

 Immediately, the probability of obtaining a measurement outcome $\left | 0 \right \rangle$ is given by